CUBRID/cubrid-manual/en/shard.rst

 The **cubrid_broker.conf** file is used for setting the CUBRID SHARD feature.
 Refer to **cubrid_broker.conf.shard** when configuring **cubrid_broker.conf**.
 For details of **cubrid_broker.conf**, see :ref:`broker-configuration`.

-**Specifying the target shard DB**

-You can specify the target shard DB by **APPL_SERVER** parameter.
-There is no need to specify when you use CUBRID, but if you use MySQL, this value should be set.
-For how to configure, see :ref:`APPL_SERVER <appl_server>`.

 .. _shard-connection-file:

 Shard Connection File(SHARD_CONNECTION_FILE)